benc-uk/kube-workshop/readme.md

 This workshop is very much designed for software engineers & developers with little or zero Kubernetes experience, but wish to get hands on and learn how to deploy and manage applications.
 It is not focused on the management, network configuration & day-2 operations of Kubernetes so some aspect may not be relevant to dedicated platform/infrastructure engineers.

 The application used will be one that has already been written and built, so no application code will need to be written.

-The workshop will use Azure Kubernetes Service (AKS) and assumes a relative degree of comfort in using Azure.
+The workshop will use Azure Kubernetes Service (AKS) and assumes a relative degree of comfort in using Azure sections 2 and 3.

-Sections:
+Sections / modules:

 - [⚒️ Workshop Pre Requisites](00-pre-reqs/readme.md) - Covering the pre set up and tools that will be needed.
 - [🚦 Deploying Kubernetes](01-cluster/readme.md) - Deploying AKS, setting up kubectl and accessing the cluster.